ktamura2021/rois-ds-joint-2022/BioHackrXiv/paper.md

 | 100037459 | GLYMA_08G350800 | CYP93E1 | beta-amyrin and sophoradiol 24-hydroxylase |

 ## Tools used for analysis
-OMA[@oma], OrthoDB[@orthodb], PGDBj, and Ensembl Plants are used to retrieve orthology information.
+OMA[@oma], OrthoDB[@orthodb], PGDBj, and Ensembl Plants were used to retrieve orthology information.
+However, as PGDBj is not maintained since 2016, and the source is an outdated version of RefSeq (RefSeq xxx, date and year), we did not analyze PGDBj in detail.

-(memo:tamura)
-- PGDBj; mentioned here, but it could be possible to remove the analysis results, due to the old DB
-- Is it Ok for refine the analysi with land plants and green plants?
-  - One figure containing both LP, GP and ensembl (five contents)
-  - add both (LP, GP) in the table

 ### OMA
 Fhe following query is used to retrieve orthologs from OMA.